FelipePicchi/Felipe_abe516x/index.md

 1. The use of an API to collect data from the cloud
 2. Data wrangling with the implementation of resampling statistics (Fill/Predicting missing data points)
 3. Employment of Python library that aids in data visualization and exploration
-4. Use of an unsupervised machine learning model for outlier/anomaly detection
+4. Use of smoothing techniques and an unsupervised machine learning model for outlier/anomaly detection
 5. Ability to make my analysis reproducible

 * * *